eudai/factory/README.md

 Installation
 ------------

-Clone the repository or download the as a zip file.s
+Clone the repository or download the as a zip file.

 ```
 	git clone https://github.com/eudai/factory.git